 How to make it?

-Choose to present the voting results as a percentage of total answers in a bar, donut or pie chart format.
+Choose to present the voting results as a percentage of total answers in a bar, doughnut or pie chart format.
 Make sure to hide the results and limit participants to one choice only.

 Ice Breaker #10: Grill the Gaffer

-If you’re staring at this title perplexed, allow me to elaborate:
+If you’re staring at this title perplexed, allow us to elaborate:

 - Grill: To question someone intensely.